Home Energy Action Kit

 The kit has everything you need to audit your home’s energy and water use:

-• A handheld power meter to measure energy usage and running costs of your appliances
+• a handheld power meter to measure energy usage and running costs of your appliances

-• An infrared thermometer to measure fridge, freezer and hot water temperatures
+• an infrared thermometer to measure fridge, freezer and hot water temperatures

-• A compass to look at the orientation of your home and passive solar heating ideas
+• a compass to look at the orientation of your home and passive solar heating ideas

-• Instructions for using the equipment
+• instructions for using the equipment.

 Why it’s important